ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 That’s the actual response I gave the interviewer the first time I was asked a design question.
 He had a good laugh.
 But then still made me design the service.

 In the decade since I’ve lost track of how many hours I’ve spent in the interview room, on both sides of the table.
-I’ve worked at Microsoft, Google, and Stripe, and gotten offers from many other companies.
+I’ve worked at Microsoft, Google, and Stripe, and received offers from many other companies.
 As I interviewed, I realized one thing: standard interviewing advice falls woefully short.

 What good does it do to practice coding problems for weeks if your mind goes blank in an interview room?
 How can you show your “best self” if you’re too afraid to let it out?
 Everyone says to be wary of the recruiters, but what if you weren’t?